 How vacation time is calculated

-The minimum vacation pay and vacation time is accrued during 12-month periods as follows:
+The minimum vacation time an employee is entitled to during 12-month periods is as follows:

 |Length of employment||Number of weeks' annual vacation|

 |Less than 1 year||Not entitled unless stated in contract|